Jadens-arc/jadens-arc.github.io/content/posts/custom-domain.md

 Go to whatever domain provider you have and configure email forwarding.
 Forward all emails going to a specific address to your Gmail address.

-For this tutorial I'll use Squarespace
+For this tutorial, I'll use Squarespace.

 1. Head to [account.squarespace.com/domains](https://account.squarespace.com/domains)
 2. Click on the domain you'd like to configure
-3. On the left hand side click "Email"
+3. On the left-hand side click "Email"
 4. Click "Add Rule"
-    1. Set "Forward from" to what ever custom email you'd like to use
+    1. Set "Forward from" to whatever custom email you'd like to use
     2. Set "Forward to" to your Gmail address
     3. Click "Save"

 That's it!
-All email going to that custom email address will be forwarded to your Gmail inbox.
+All emails to that custom email address will be forwarded to your Gmail inbox.